top of page

 SERVIZI DI TRADUZIONE GIURATA

-How does a sworn translation differ from a simple translation?
+Differences between a sworn translation and a simple translation

 The main difference between a sworn translation and a simple translation lies in certification and authenticity.
 A sworn translation is certified by the translator himself, who certifies that the translation is an accurate and faithful representation of the original document.